teachingaway/teachingaway.github.io/_posts/2014-09-14-how-to-file-trademark-registration-application-part-1.md

 - - -

-## Trademark Law: Confusion and Distinctiveness
+## TM Law: Confusion and Distinctiveness

 The TM Office reviews applications for several issues.
 The most common reasons for a rejection are (1)  _Likelihood of Confusion_ and (2) _lack of distinctiveness_.
 Both of these concepts involve the relationship between a "mark" and the product or service being advertised under the mark.
 For example, think of "apple" as a mark used for the product "computers," or FedEx as a mark used for "delivery" services.